joelparkerhenderson/maturity-models/software/open_source/opensource_maturity_model.md

 See https://en.wikipedia.org/wiki/OpenSource_Maturity_Model

 The Open Source Maturity Model (OMM) is a methodology for assessing Free/Libre Open Source Software (FLOSS) and more specifically the FLOSS development process.
-This methodology is released under the Creative Commons license.

 OMM may help in building trust in the development process of companies using or producing FLOSS.

-The aim of the methodology is to enable any enterprise or organization to use FLOSS software in production and, in p articular, in their mainstream products and not only in prototypes.[1][2]
+OMM objectives:

-OMM objectives are to provide FLOSS communities a basis for developing products efficiently and making their products trustworthy for the potential customers, and also for integrating companies and to provide FLOSS integrators a basis for evaluating the processes used by the FLOSS communities.
+1. To provide FLOSS communities a basis for developing products efficiently and making their products trustworthy for the potential customers, and also for integrating companies.

+* To provide FLOSS integrators a basis for evaluating the processes used by the FLOSS communities.

 OMM is interchangeably referred to as model and methodology.

-It is first a model that contains all elements that have to be assessed, but it is also a set of rules and guidelines describing how to conduct the assessment process.
+1. It is first a model that contains all elements that have to be assessed.

+2. It is also a set of rules and guidelines describing how to conduct the assessment process.

-OMM is organized in levels, each level is building on and including the trustworthy elements (TWE) at the lower level.
-The trustworthy elements included in OMM were collected or inspired by two sources:
+OMM is organized in levels, each level is building on and including the trustworthy elements (TWE) at the lower level:

-Three maturity levels available in OMM are:

 1. Basic level: achieved by adopting a few necessary practices in the FLOSS development process
 2. Intermediate level: achieved by fulfilling all trustworthy elements from the basic level and required trustworthy elements from the intermediate level.
 3. Advanced level: achieved by fulfilling all trustworthy elements from basic and intermediate levels and required trustworthy elements from the advanced level.

-## Basic level
+## 1. Basic level

 Basic level elements: